danfuzz/samizdat/doc/language-guide/02-data.md

 Generators also bind a couple other generic functions.
 See the library specification for `Generator` for more details.

+As a convenience, the global `nullGenerator` is a voided generator.

 #### Generic

 A `Generic` is a generic function.
 That is, it is an encapsulated mapping from types to functions, in this case based on the type of the first argument passed to the generic function when called.

-TODO: See the language guide section on functions for more details.
+See the language guide section on generic functions for more details.

 #### Box